violet-periwinkle/ROR-lesson-3-and-4/README.md

   puts "x is less than or equal to 11" end
 ```
 So there are some syntactic differences.
-In Ruby, one can often omit the parentheses, and there is the new word "elsif", and curly braces are used less often, except in hashes.
+In Ruby, one can often omit the parentheses, there is the new word "elsif", and curly braces are used less often, except in hashes.

 ## Loops in Ruby